andyuk/goodbadagency/README.md

-#goodbadagenncy.[not decided yet]
+#goodbadagenncy.org / goodbadagency.com

 ## User stories

 ###as a user of the site, I want to
+1. search remarks made based on the name of an ageny
-1. login
+4. login through openid
-2. logout
+8. logout
-3. add a positive remark about an agency
+16. add a positive remark about an agency
-4. add a negative remark about an agency
+32. add a negative remark about an agency
-5. vote UP on a remark
+64. vote UP on a remark
-6. vote DOWN on a remark
+128. vote DOWN on a remark
+256. share my remark through Twitter, Facebook etc

+###as a moderator of the site I want to be able to
+1. remove a remark
+2. edit a remark